ViniChab/supermask.js/README.md

 What is Supermask.js?
 ===================================

 Supermask.js is a full-javascript mask, supposed to work in any of the big browsers.
-Since it's pure javascript, and consists of only one file, it should be simple enough to be pulg'n play for any kind of framework you might use (AngularJS, Angular 2+, React, Vue, plain JS, and so on).
+Since it's pure javascript, and consists of only one file, it should be simple enough to be plug'n play for any kind of framework you might use (AngularJS, Angular 2+, React, Vue, plain JS, and so on).

 Why is Supermask.js?
 ===================================